nbeckerphoto/colortools/README.md

 ```

 ### Tests and Coverage
-To run tests with `coverage`, genrate an HTML report, and open the report:
+To run tests with `coverage`, generate an HTML report, and open the report:

 ```
 $ coverage run -m pytest tests && coverage html && open htmlcov/index.html